-- ED attendances continue to be higher than last year - Workforce sickness, covid-19 isolation, low morale & impacts on staff wellbeing continue to challenge rota fill with a reduction of bank/agency pick up - Northern Lincolnshire is experiencing the highest levels of acuity for EMAS conveyances and this is resulting in longer waits in resus and an increase in numbers - There has been a large number of ward closures due to Covid and Norovirus and this has led ED reaching beyond full capacity each day due to lack of patient flow.
-This has reduced within the area to offload incoming ambulances and has led to delays in wait to be seen times - Implications of COVID19 (zoning segregation, PPE, awaiting swab results, staff sickness and isolation) creating challenges and delays for patient pathway through the ED - Patients remaining in resus after stabilisation for too long due to lack of prompt access to HDU/CC - Delays in diagnostic imaging at times and in specialty in-reach not meeting the less than 30min attendance to review Emergency Care Standards - Inappropriate attendances to ED due to lack of access to alternative, more appropriate services - There has been a large number of 12 hour breaches occurring due to a lack of bed availability and patient flow out of the Emergency Department - Risk of harm to patients kept in ECC for more than 12 hours ctions:
+· ED attendances continue to be higher than last year

+.
+Workforce sickness, covid-19 isolation, low morale & impacts on staff wellbeing continue to challenge rota fill with a reduction of bank/agency pick up • Northern Lincolnshire is experiencing the highest levels of acuity for EMAS conveyances and this is resulting in longer waits in resus and an increase in numbers

+.
+There has been a large number of ward closures due to Covid and Norovirus and this has led ED reaching beyond full capacity each day due to lack of patient flow.
+This has reduced within the area to offload incoming ambulances and has led to delays in wait to be seen times

+· Implications of COVID19 (zoning segregation, PPE, awaiting swab results, staff sickness and isolation) creating challenges and delays for patient pathway through the ED

+· Patients remaining in resus after stabilisation for too long due to lack of prompt access to HDU/CC

+- Delays in diagnostic imaging at times and in specialty in-reach not meeting the less than 30min attendance to review Emergency Care Standards · Inappropriate attendances to ED due to lack of access to alternative, more appropriate services - There has been a large number of 12 hour breaches occurring due to a lack of bed availability and patient flow out of the Emergency Department Risk of harm to patients kept in ECC for more than 12 hours

+Key Risks:

-- · Shortages in available workforce to meet service needs (skill mix and experience) - Inappropriate attendances and conveyances to ED - Covid-19 impacting physical capacity within the current ED footprint
+- Shortages in available workforce to meet service needs (skill mix and experience) - · Inappropriate attendances and conveyances to ED

+· Covid-19 impacting physical capacity within the current ED footprint

-- The Urgent Care Service (UCS) at SGH and DPOWH is providing improved patient experience Implemented and ongoing. - New patient pathways with streamlined access from arrival to seeing a clinician within the UCS Implemented and Ongoing. - Work progressing to access NEL Urgent GP appointment slots from DPOWH ED Meetings with commissioners with review of pathways underway expected completion during Q2 2022-23. - NHS111 First Initiative to reduce avoidable ED attendances Implemented and ongoing. - New ED/AAU builds in development to increase ED physical capacity and bring ED and IAAU to a joint location on track.
-Scheduled in Q2 2022-23.
-Discharge to assess initiative to ensure patients are discharged in a timely manner to support adequate patient flow throughout the hospital Implemented and ongoing. - Senior second reviews and long length of stay (LOS) reviews carried out Implemented and ongoing
+- · New patient pathways with streamlined access from arrival to seeing a clinician within the UCS Implemented and Ongoing · Work progressing to access NEL Urgent GP appointment slots from DPOWH ED - Meetings with commissioners with review of pathways underway expected completion during Q2 2022-23.
+NHS111 First Initiative to reduce avoidable ED attendances - Implemented and ongoing. • New ED/AAU builds in development to increase ED physical capacity and bring ED and IAAU to a joint location - on track.
+Scheduled in Q2 2022-23. - · Discharge to assess initiative to ensure patients are discharged in a timely manner to support adequate patient flow throughout the hospital -Implemented and ongoing